ome/omero-documentation/README.rst

 ======

 Please do not use tables for collections of links and figures, and leave them solely for use as actual tables.
+While it can be used in HTML to shoehorn content into boxes, it does not work too well for other output.

 Big tables (typically wider than 50 characters) should be managed as external files using the comma-separated values (CSV) format.
 These tables can then be